SEARO1/kb-tree/Project.md

 **Notes / Mistakes:**
 - Split applies only in the action-based graph (not the tree layout).
-- The dashed `in -> out` link is purely visual and does not come from KB actions. edges) and the user wants a different entry, the helper will still pick the lowest-sortOrder root.
-Easy to swap to a BFS-from-roots heuristic later if needed.
+- The dashed `in -> out` link is purely visual and does not come from KB actions.
-- The `▶` arrow is part of the node's `label` string, not a separate React Flow annotation — so it survives zoom, exports, and React Flow's default text rendering without any custom node-type work.
-- Build is clean (the only `eslint` errors are the pre-existing unused `useMemo`/`rawJson`/`compareEdgeLabel`/`layoutActionGraph` warnings, all already documented in earlier entries).
->>>>>>> layout_split

 ### 2026-06-02 · Make the MiniMap draggable to pan the main canvas
 **Status:** Added